Epistimio/orion/docs/src/user/web_api.rst

    :query name: Optional name of experiment to export.
 It unspecified, whole database is dumped.
    :query version: Optional version of the experiment to retrieve.
-      If unspecified and name is specified, the **oldest** version of the experiment is exported.
+      If unspecified and name is specified, the **latest** version of the experiment is exported.
       If both name and version are unspecified, whole database is dumped.

    :statuscode 404: When an error occurred during dumping.